unknownue/gli-rs/README.md

 - [Change Logs](./CHANGELOG.md)
 - [GLI GitHub](https://github.com/g-truc/gli)

-This crate aims to fill the gap of loading KTX and DDS image file for graphic developer in Rust ecosystem.
+This crate aims to fill the gap of loading KTX and DDS image file in Rust ecosystem.

 ## Compatibility

 Although not all the api has been translated to Rust and fully tested, it does work for the most part.

-While the origin library is written in C++, this crate wouldn't insure full compatibility.
+This crate does not guarantee full compatibility with original library.

 ## Requirement